 Sometimes I invite people on the show simply because I think they're interesting or have interesting things to say.

-That's typically, if I invite somebody on the show, it's typically Because I find that person interesting.
+That's typically, if I invite somebody on the show, it's typically because I find that person interesting.

-I promise you, every night we could have a different member of the Republican House Caucus on the show.
+I promise you, every night we could have a different member of the Republican House caucus on the show.

 We get, you know, people emailing us asking to come on the show.

-These are this is not an these are not interesting things to do.
+These are not interesting things to do.

-These are not interesting people talking.
+These are not interesting people to talk to.

 They may be interesting people, but in the capacity that they want to appear as members of Congress, they're very constrained and very guarded.

-They just want to come on, get some FaceTime, have people know who they are, and they're but they're limited in the type of thing that they can say.
+They just want to come on, get some FaceTime, have people know who they are.

 I don't find that interesting.